 3. 24 hour travel pass: The travel pass allows you to make use of all trains, buses and trams and will only cost you 7 EUR for the 24 hour pass.
 We found the Rome metro to be an absolute dream.
 It’s cheap and all the main attractions are accessible from the train.

 4. Walk: Rome is also one of the best cities in the world to walk around in.
 Everything is in close proximity.
 In fact if you wanted to you could walk from the Colloseum to the Vatican and stop at the Trevi fountain and capitol hill along the way.
-Also, if you are spending a few days in Rome, check out this awesome guide from Married with Fernweh.
+If you have at least 3 days in Rome you can really explore all that this city has to offer on foot.

 5. Dress appropriately when planning to visit st Peters Basilica.
 Men must wear long trousers (no shorts) and cover their shoulders, women must not have either bare shoulders or skirts shorter than knee length.